 It will also give you some ideas on how to make those same products at home, so that you can feel good about the food you’re putting into your body!

-Why We Should Avoid Products With Palm Oil
+- How to Avoid Products With Palm Oil

 News of the fires in Indonesia to clear rainforest for palm oil plantations received international media coverage in October.
 In The Guardian, George Monbiot defined them as “the greatest environmental disaster of the 21st century.”